Skip to contents

 How to Interpret This:

-• event.coef: These are the final weights assigned to each base learner.
+• event_weights(fit): These are the final weights assigned to each base learner.
 A weight of 0 means the meta-learner completely dropped that model because it did not contribute to overall predictive accuracy.
 A high weight means that model heavily influences the final ensemble prediction.
 Notice how the least_squares and nloglik algorithms might distribute these weights differently based on their optimization goals!

-5. Generating Predictions on New Data
+6. Generating Predictions on New Data

 If you passed newdata during the training phase, SuperSurv already calculated the predictions for your test set.
 However, in a real-world clinical setting, you will often train the model once and then predict on brand new patients months later.